Website Basics: The Web Development Process

 • Edit and crop photos to the right size for use on your site

-• Make sure basic search engine optimization (SEO) features are in place and utilized to help the site get found online
+• Make sure basic what is SEO features are in place and utilized to help the site get found online

 • Set up a shopping cart to allow visitors to make purchases (If the main purpose of the site is to sell, the entire site might be set up on an outsourced shopping cart such as Shopify or BigCommerce.)